-

 How do I Register?

-In return, you will receive a formal letter of registration along with two cards that will have an individual registration number as well as our 24/7 notification of death phone line.
+In return, you will receive a formal letter confirming your registration with the program.
+This letter will come with two cards that will have an individual registration number as well as our 24/7 notification of death phone line.

 -